datenhahn/componentrenderer/componentrenderer/README.md

  * Components can be combined in layouts (e.g. multiple images in a horizontal layout)
  * Works with standard colums and generated columns
  * Standard ValueChange/ClickListeners

+## Limitations

+ * components should have fixed sizes, otherwise all browsers expect Chrome do lots of measurements and relayout because of these which makes everything quite slow

-## Status Experimental
+## Status: Pre-Alpha

- * All components for all rows are held in memory, which is not as bad as it sounds and works well for smaller grids, but may not work for bigger grids
+ * Uses generated property container to have on-the-fly generation of components
  * The renderer is not tested well in production scenarios, please open issues if you encounter difficulties
  * Updates from the serverside seem not to update the UI (the workaround is to return different component instances e.g. in a generated column (see the details row arrows in the demo-ui)
- * When removing rows from the container by a button click, a rerender of the grid was necessary, otherwise there were rendering problems (some buttons vanishing) (see the forceReRender function)
+ * When removing rows from the container by a button click, a rerender of the grid was necessary, otherwise the row striping (the alternating colors of the row) is not correct
- * A cglib decorator or a grid subclass is necessary to override two functions, that may have side-effects I didn't take into account

 ## Build